Sarah Fisher: 1999–2003

 In September 2002, Fisher drove a MP4-17 car in a demonstration run at Indianapolis Motor Speedway's road course in the 2002 United States Grand Prix.
 Fisher secured sponsorship to race the season-opening Toyota Indy 300 and Dreyer & Reinbold changed manufacturers to Dallara and engines to Chevrolet.
 At Phoenix International Speedway, the year's second race, she took her only top-ten finish of 2003, placing eighth.
-At the Indianapolis 500, she qualified in 24th; in the race, she retired after spinning into the turn-three wall due to an engine malfunction after 14 laps, bruising her left foot and finishing in 31st.
+At the Indianapolis 500, she qualified in 24th; in the race, she retired after spinning into the turn-three wall due to an engine malfunction after fourteen laps, bruising her left foot and finishing in 31st.
 However, Fisher had received enough sponsorship funding at Indianapolis to finish the season.
 At the Richmond race, she had her season's best qualifying performance, recording the second-fastest lap time.
 Fisher did not start the Firestone Indy 225 at Nazareth Speedway because of a severe back contusion from a serious accident.
 She finished her 14-race season 18th in the points standings, scoring 211 points, because she drove an underpowered car and had difficulty remaining on the same lap as the race leader.
 Fans voted Fisher the IRL's Most Popular Driver Award for the third year in a row.

 2004–2007

 After the season, Fisher moved from Dreyer & Reinbold Racing to Kelley Racing after she learned that the team's general manager Jim Freudenberg might have had a potential seat for her; the team expressed its hope of racing in the majority of the 2004 season but Fisher did not enter the season-opening Toyota Indy 300 due to a lack of capital caused by the withdrawal of her primary sponsor December 2003.
 Two months later, Fisher entered the Indianapolis 500 in Kelley's No. 39 Dallara Toyota Indy V8 entry after they received sponsorship for the event.
-She qualified in 19th and finished the rain-shortened race in 21st.
+She qualified in nineteenth and finished the rain-shortened race in 21st.
 Afterward, she sought another team for which to drive.
 Later that year, Fisher made her stock car racing debut, entering a NASCAR West Series race in the No. 20 Bill McAnally Racing car at Phoenix after Richard Childress Racing (RCR) owner Richard Childress asked Bill McAnally if she could fill in for Kerry Earnhardt, who was competing in a Cup Series event at Talladega Superspeedway.
 This was to allow Childress to observe Fisher's ability in a stock car.
-Fisher qualified in 14th and finished in 21st place due to a battery failure after 104 laps.
+Fisher qualified in fourteenth and finished in 21st place due to a battery failure after 104 laps.